-Why should I earn the CPTED Professional Designation (CPD)?
+Why should I earn the CPTED Professional Designation (CPD) credential?

-The National Institute of Crime Prevention’s Crime Prevention Through Environmental Design Professional Designation (CPD) is available to those who successfully complete sixty-four hours of CPTED courses offered through the NICP.
+The NICP’s Crime Prevention Through Environmental Design Professional Designation (CPD) credential is available to those who successfully complete sixty-four hours of CPTED courses offered through the NICP.
 The designation is designed for a variety of professionals and provides the skills necessary to deliver comprehensive CPTED programs and assessments to local governments and private sector groups.

-To earn the NICP’s CPTED Professional Designation, a participant must successfully complete sixty-four hours of instruction offered through the NICP within two consecutive years.
+To earn the NICP’s CPTED Professional Designation credential, a participant must successfully complete sixty-four hours of instruction offered through the NICP within two consecutive years.
 Course curriculum includes forty-hours of training in Basic CPTED and twenty-four hours of training in Advanced CPTED training.
 CPTED training from another training provider cannot be used as credit for the NICP’s CPTED Professional Designation.

 - Basic Crime Prevention Through Environmental Design is a forty – hour course which teaches a student the proper design and effective use of the built and social environment to achieve a more productive use of space and a reduction of crime.
 Along with plan review, report writing, presentation skills, lighting, planning & zoning, and behavioral management.
 This course will include a CPTED field assessment.